Education System in New Zealand

 Check: 6 Reasons to Study in New Zealand

 Bachelor's degree is usually followed by a Master's degree.
-A candidate who does not hold an Honours degree at the bachelor level can be awarded Master's degree with honours.
-Usually for students who have honours degree at the bachelor level, the duration of Masters is usually one year.
-In case they don’t have honours after bachelors, they can earn one by studying Master’s degree for two years of study.
+A candidate who does not hold an Honours degree at the bachelor level can be awarded a Master's degree with honours.
+Usually for students who have honours degrees at the bachelor level, the duration of a Master's is usually one year.
+In case they don’t have honours after their bachelor's, they can earn one by studying Master’s degree for two years of study.
 You need honours at either Master's level or bachelor's level to proceed to a doctoral degree.

-While the education is heavily subsidized for the nationals of New Zealand, resulting in very low costs for further education, international students are required to pay full and non-subsidised fees.
-Similarly international students are not eligible for any government financial assistance.
+While education is heavily subsidized for the nationals of New Zealand, resulting in very low costs for further education, international students are required to pay full and non-subsidised fees.
+Similarly, international students are not eligible for any government financial assistance.

 Read: Types of Education Institutions in New Zealand